Necmttn/blog/src/posts/enter-the-blogosphere.md

 ---
 tags: posts
 title: Enter the ~Blogosphere~
-date: "2021-04-24"
+date: 2021-04-24
 ---
 I've got hobbies and dang it I'm gonna write about 'em.
 Since the pandemic began, I've gotten into all sorts of weird shit that I never thought I'd be into.
-Running, crypto/blockchain tech, impromptu road trips, and now blogging.
+Running, blockchain tech, impromptu road trips, and now blogging.
 You're gonna hear about all of it here, but first let's do the obligatory "blog tech" post.<!-- excerpt -->
 ##### Open Source
 It's all open source.
 [View the repository on GitHub.](https://github.com/marknotfound/blog)